mrkkrp/markkarpov.com/tutorial/exceptions.md

 rather delayed).
 That function in turn receives another callback that allows us to unmask asynchronous exceptions.

+Underlying all of this is the notion of the *masking state* of a thread, which determines whether asynchronous exceptions can be delivered to it.
-On a lower level, there are wrappers like `block :: IO a -> IO a` and `unblock :: IO a -> IO a` that modify the *masking state* of a thread while the inner code is executed.
-When `block` and `unblock` are nested, only the innermost layer matters:
+Historically, `base` exposed two low-level wrappers, `block :: IO a -> IO a` and `unblock :: IO a -> IO a`, that set this state directly for the duration of the inner computation.
+They were deprecated in favor of `mask` and removed in `base-4.7` (GHC 7.8), because using them safely turned out to be too error-prone—`mask` is a strictly better interface.
+We will nonetheless refer to hypothetical `block`/`unblock` operations below purely as a way to talk about the masking state; think of them as pseudo-code, not functions you can call today.

+The essential rule is that when masking-state changes are nested, only the innermost layer matters:

 ```haskell